citp/privacy-policy-historical/p/pu/pus/pushover.net.md

 ### Data Storage

-Superblock uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Superblock.
+Superblock uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Pushover.

 Credit Card and related transaction information, if any, is stored and processed with an off-site fully PCI-compliant third party vendor.